First Edition Prologue & Chapters 1-3

 “We are spying on William of Blois?” clarified a stunned Alfred.

 Glancing back, Duncan fought the impulse to roll his eyes in exasperation.
-Why couldn’t Alfred grasp the need to monitor this former prince?
+Why couldn’t Alfred grasp the need to monitor the former prince?
 He didn’t answer and kept moving.

 Reaching the edge of the encampment, Duncan abruptly halted, and Alfred clumsily collided with him.
 A road stretched north past a forested area which adjoined the banks of the Garonne.
 They were just in time to observe a man in a pale yellow bliaut abandon the road and enter the privacy of the trees.
 It was William of Blois, and he was alone.